NCBI-Codeathons/amr-2024-team-deng/README.md

 ## Project Goals

 This project aims to develop a deep-learning model to predict antibiotic resistance in bacteria using genomic and structural information of bacterial receptors and antibiotics.
-The model will utilize graph neural networks to identify AMR biomarkers and contribute to the development of effective treatment strategies.
+The model will utilize graph neural networks to identify AMR biomarkers and predict the antibiotic resistence of new compounds.

 Keywords: Graph neural networks, AMR detection, Antibiotics, Genomic data, Structural data, Drug resistance, Machine learning